 Decades before modern feminist literature as we know it, Brontë nailed her colours to the mast in Shirley’s female leads.
 If you married, you’d lose what little independence you did have.
 If you stayed single you’d be ridiculed and pitied.
 Worthless.
 Equality and choice are repeatedly trampled in turn by overbearing uncles, arrogant clergy and terrible husbands.

-Shirley attempts to draw something universal from the personal, to create something more substantial than a romance.
-Asking wider questions, the writer aims deeper.
+Shirley draws something universal from the personal, creating something more substantial than a romance.
+Asking wider questions, the book aims deeper.
 Times might have changed, but not nearly enough.
 Charlotte Brontë’s furious arrows still hit home.